-Rich Tudors also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
+Rich people also liked wrestling and 'casting the bar', which was like shot-putting but with an iron bar.
+They also played billiards.
+Rich people also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
 It is the same as a modern one).
-They also tennis with a leather ball stuffed with hair.
+They also played tennis with a leather ball stuffed with hair.
 They also played bowls and skittles.
 Playing cards were also popular.

 Music and dancing were also very popular.
 The printing press made books much cheaper so reading was a popular pastime for well off people.

 Ordinary people played a rough version of football.
 There were no rules and the 'pitch' was often a large area including woods and even streams!
 It was a very rough game.
 Injuries like broken limbs were common.

 Cruel 'sports' like cockfighting were also popular in the 16th century.
 So was bear-baiting.
 A bear was chained to a post and dogs were trained to attack it.

 16th century people liked plays, both comedies and tragedies.
 In the 16th century groups of professional actors became common.
 However, Tudor governments were suspicious of actors.
 They were regarded as layabouts who did no useful work.
 From 1572 actors had to hold a license from a noble.
 Without protection from some powerful man, actors were likely to be arrested as vagrants!